tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 -   Make sure to remove or backup /etc/X11/xorg.conf.
 -   If you have installed the catalyst-hook package, make sure to disable the systemd service.
--   If you have installed the catalyst-generator package, make sure to remove "fglrx" from the "MODULES" array of /etc/rc.conf in case if post-removal script of the package don't work.
--   If you used the "nomodeset" option in your configuration file in kernel parameters line and plan to use KMS, remove it.
+-   If you used the nomodeset option in your kernel parameters and plan to use KMS, remove it.
 -   Reboot before installing another driver.

 Troubleshooting